 - Osteoporosis.
-Osteoporosis — which causes bones to become weak and brittle — might be linked with periodontal bone loss and tooth loss.
-Drugs used to treat osteoporosis carry a small risk of damage to the bones of the jaw.
+This bone-weakening disease is linked with periodontal bone loss and tooth loss.
+Certain drugs used to treat osteoporosis carry a small risk of damage to the bones of the jaw.

 - Alzheimer's disease.
 Worsening oral health is seen as Alzheimer's disease progresses.

 Other conditions that might be linked to oral health include eating disorders, rheumatoid arthritis, certain cancers and an immune system disorder that causes dry mouth (Sjogren's syndrome).

-Because of these potential links, tell your dentist if you're taking any medications or have had any changes in your overall health — especially if you've had any recent illnesses or you have a chronic condition, such as diabetes.
+Tell your dentist about the medications you take and about changes in your overall health, especially if you've recently been ill or you have a chronic condition, such as diabetes.

 How can I protect my oral health?

-To protect your oral health, practice good oral hygiene every day.
-For example:
+To protect your oral health, practice good oral hygiene daily.

 - Brush your teeth at least twice a day for two minutes each time.
 Use a soft-bristled brush using fluoride toothpaste.

 - Floss daily.